mariadb-corporation/mariadb-columnstore-api/spark-connector/scala/docs/reference/ColumnStoreExporter.rst

    :param rdd: The RDD to export.

    .. note::
       Each partition of the RDD is imported as single transaction into ColumnStore.
 In case of an error only partitions in which the error occurred are rolled back.
-Already commited partitions will remain in the database.
+Already committed partitions will remain in the database.

    .. note::
       The schema of the RDD to export and the ColumnStore table to import have to match.
 Otherwise, the import will fail.